MasoniteFramework/docs/prologue/contributing-guide.md

     """
 ```

-And if your dependency are object it should give the path to the module:
+And if your dependencies are objects it should give the path to the module:

 ```python
 def __init__(self, request: Request, csrf: Csrf, view: View):